 Overall, while we are expecting retail sales growth for the year to decrease slightly, we are optimistic that the chances for a stronger economy exist for the rest of the year.

-Prepared by NRF Chief Economist Jack Kleinhenz, the Monthly Economic Review is a members-only report that includes the latest information on industry sales, providing a thorough overview of the current retail and economic climate.
+Prepared by NRF Chief Economist Jack Kleinhenz, the Monthly Economic Review is a free report that includes the latest information on industry sales, providing a thorough overview of the current retail and economic climate.

 As many as 690,000 new seasonal employees could be hired this year.
 How this compares with years past.… https://t.co/gwLYyvdXlW1 day ago